RandomOrg/JSON-RPC-Python/README.rst

 JSON-RPC-Python
 ===============

-RANDOM.ORG JSON-RPC API (Revision 1) implementation.
+RANDOM.ORG JSON-RPC API (Release 1) implementation.

 This is a Python implementation of the RANDOM.ORG JSON-RPC API (R1).
 It provides either serialized or unserialized access to both the signed and unsigned methods of the API through the RandomOrgClient class.
 It also provides a convenience class through the RandomOrgClient class, the RandomOrgCache, for precaching requests.
 In the context of this module, a serialized client is one for which the sequence of requests matches the sequence of responses.